EmpiricalAnalysis/scrape-and-count/README.md

+## Scrape and Count

-make sure to have geckodriver installed on your system
+If you want to get the count from a dynamic webpage, please make sure to have geckodriver installed on your system.